basiliscos/cpp-bredis/README.md

 ```

-In the example above separete receive and transfer buffers are used.
-In theory you can use only one buffer for both operations, but you must ensure that it will not be used simultaneously for reading and writing, in other words you cannot use [pipelining](https://redis.io/topics/pipelining) redis feature.
+In the example above separate receive and transfer buffers are used.
+In theory you can use only one buffer for both operations, but you must ensure that it will not be used simultaneously for reading and writing, in other words you cannot use the [pipelining](https://redis.io/topics/pipelining) redis feature.

-## Asyncronous unix domain sockets connection
+## Asynchronous unix domain socket connections

-The same as above, except the underlying socket type should be changed:
+The same as above, except the underlying socket type must be changed:

 ```cpp
 using socket_t = asio::local::stream_protocol::socket;